testjiho/innovative-fraud-detection/Hands-on lab/HOL step-by step - Cosmos DB real-time advanced analytics.md

 3. Select **Create**.

-4. To access your ADLS Gen2 account from Azure Databricks you will need to provide the credentials of your newly created service principal within Databricks.
-On the Registered app blade that appears, copy the **Application ID** and paste it into a text editor, such as Notepad, for use in the Databricks notebook in an upcoming task.
+4. To provide access your ADLS Gen2 account from Azure Databricks you will use secrets stored in your Azure Key Vault account to provide the credentials of your newly created service principal within Databricks.
+On the Registered app blade that appears, copy the **Application ID** and paste it into a text editor, such as Notepad, for use in an upcoming step to create a new secret in Key Vault.

    ![Copy the Registered App Application ID](media/registered-app-id.png "Copy the Registered App Application ID")